 Data cube dimensions

-Data cube dimensions correspond to columns in your source table.
+Data cube dimensions correspond to columns in your source table or transform data in your source table.
 In a data cube, you can display and filter data by dimension.

 You can drag dimensions into the filter bar, show bar, and pinboard panels to interactively explore and analyze data.